bigoshunane/Python-Challenge-HM-3/README.md

-CSV files for both PyBank named budget_data.csv and election_data.csv are both found in folder name named Resources and analysis for both PyBank and PyPoll are found in their respective folders.
+CSV files for both PyBank named budget_data.csv and election_data.csv are both found in folder name named Resources and analysis saved in text format for both PyBank and PyPoll are found in their respective folders.